IG 7% interest offer: Boost your uninvested cash

 The Lightyear app is a cheap option for investing in stocks and ETFs with a free stocks and shares ISA.
 We provide an expert hands-on review to give you insights.

-• interactive investor (ii) review 2026
+• eToro UK review 2026

-• Freetrade app investing review 2026
+• Freetrade investing review 2026: Is it the cheapest platform?

 The Freetrade app lets you buy and sell UK, US, and EU stocks with minimal fees.
 We look under the bonnet to find out just how free this investing platform actually is.